 Definitely.
 Offering your bridesmaids free rein to choose their outfits for your wedding is nerve-wracking.
 You don’t want to end up with an entirely mismatched situation (unless you do!).
 There are some cons to letting your bridesmaids choose their own dresses.

 Cohesion.
 Obviously, if you let your bridesmaids choose their own dresses, they'll probably all choose different styles…and maybe even different colors.
 If you really want a traditionally cohesive look, maybe reconsider this route.

 Confusion.
 Too much of anything isn’t great—the same is true for bridal party freedom.
 Without any guidelines at all, you may find yourself answering a lot of texts about what’s OK and what’s not—from materials to color to price to length and more.

 Make the dress hunt easy for your bridesmaids and yourself by being clear about what you really do and don’t want.

-Sure, you told your girls you wanted everyone in seafoam green.
+Sure, you told your girls you wanted everyone in pastel green.
 Great!
 No, not great.
 When we say be specific, we mean be specific.
 If you have a look in mind, be clear about that.
 Here are some details you may want to be extra clear about:

 Clarity is key.
 Before you tell your bridesmaids they can choose their own dresses, come prepared with your own suggestions and requirements.